 "Johnny Re-Animated" has Dawg & Bone, a parody of Johnny Test itself.

 Johnny and Sissy look like siblings.
 Aside from that most likely unintentional instance, there's the writers' apparent fondness for Screw Yourself and everything related to it.

-The scene towards the beginning of "Johnnyitis" in which Johnny, desperate to become sick in order to have an excuse to miss a big history test, eats a sick woman's used tissue.
+The scene after the beginning minutes of "Johnnyitis" in which Johnny, desperate to become sick in order to have an excuse to miss a big history test, eats a sick woman's used tissue.
 Said woman also had snot draining from her nose.

 Susan and Mary Test are obviously the Dexters of the show, being redheaded genius children with a laboratory in their house.

 Johnny is like Dee Dee, since both of them are Dumb Blonde annoyances who constantly cause trouble for their genius siblings.

 Their parents are kind of like if one took Dexter's mom and dad and swapped their personalities, and then Flanderized them: Johnny's Dad is a major neat-freak, while Dexter's Mom had her moments of this; Johnny's Mom is the head of the house and always working, while Dexter's Dad was just the head of the household.